 Andres Jaroslavsky is a self-taught figurative painter, he studied MA Creative Practice, graduating in 2014.

 Andres opened the Corner Gallery in York in 2010 and now also teaches courses in Painting, Life Drawing and Portraiture at the University.
-We caught up to see what he enjoyed about the course, where he draws his inspiration and his plans for the future...
+We caught up to see what he enjoyed about the course and where he draws his inspiration.

 What made you select the MA Creative Practice?

 I have worked in education for over 20 years as a music teacher.
 I obtained my PGCE from the Open University in 2009 and, although I started my career as a music teacher, I am also a figurative painter.
 A few years ago I decided to turn this life-long passion for painting and drawing into a career as a fine art teacher.

 At that time I was teaching painting and drawing at my studio two days a week and I started two life drawing groups.
 I was also teaching piano lessons three days a week and I was working part time as project coordinator for York Human Rights City project, University of York.
 I also have two children… So fitting in a full time Masters seemed complicated, to put it mildly!

 The Masters was mostly based in practice, and that was what I was looking for.
 I think that the organisation of the MA was perfect because they concentrate on all the theory and lectures on Fridays and then you have the freedom to arrange your own appointments and meetings with your tutor and lectures whenever you need.

 What did you really enjoy about your MA and the University?

 I liked the challenge.
 The Masters helped me to organise my own method of painting.
 I also liked the independence, I wrote my own project, the areas that I wanted to research that you will later review with your tutor, but I never felt that I was imposed tasks that were not related with my practice.